- 1 Top 7 Best VCR DVD Combo Compared

 People with older antenna television models know how difficult it can be to buy compatible media electronics.
 But the Sony SLVD360P DVD/VCR Combo Player is designed with these people in mind and supports RF connections.
 Connect this player with gaming consoles or camcorders through a front-facing connection.
 This combo supports multiple media formats through the DVD player including DVD-R/RW, DVD+R/RW, and CDs including those encoded for MP3 and JPEG playback.

 While visual output is limited to 480p and doesn’t feature VHS to DVD dubbing, this combo player is commendable because you can pre-program the VCR to record up to eight programs as far as one month in advance.
 WIth the DVD player, you’ll enjoy enhanced controls that allow you to zoom in, instant replay, and parental controls.
+Speaking of TV entertainment, learn about the best place to buy a TV online.

 WHY WE LIKE IT: Magnavox’s solution for a VCR DVD Combo is ideal for the person who simply wants an electronic device that’s easy to install and use.
 The built-in SD tuner makes it easy to pre-program recordings for live TV, plus one-touch two-way dubbing from VHS to DVD and DVD to VHS formats makes this a user friendly option.

 No one wants to spend all day fighting with electronics to get them to work.
 If this sounds like you, the Magnavox ZV450MW8 DVD Recorder and VCR combo is a smart choice.
+Speaking of smart, it will connect to the best smart TV.

 You’ll like that the DVD player supports the most common media formats of DVD-R/RW and DVD+R/RW.
 This player features a one-touch recording feature and also supports two way dubbing between VHS and DVD formats.
 Simultaneous recording and playback functionality makes this a seamless product that works for your lifestyle.